joraso/ToolBox/README.md

 # ToolBox

-This repository is intended to be a personal notebook of numerical analysis, applied math, algorithmic pregramming methods --- a place to stash my notes and code for new methods as I acquire them and techniques I already know as I review them.
+This repository is intended to be a personal notebook of numerical analysis, applied math, and algorithmic pregramming methods --- a place to stash my notes and code for new methods as I acquire them and techniques I already know as I review them.

 ## Mathematics
 This folder is dedicated to applied math and numerical analysis methods.

-### Currently included:
+#### Currently included:
 - Principal Component Analysis

-### Planned inclusions:
+#### Planned inclusions:
+- Singular value decomposition
 - Numerical Calculus
 - Fast Fourier Transform
 - Multidimensional Linear Regression